elkmire/Gemini/README.md

 - Error handling and user feedback

 ## Requirements
+- Windows operating system.
-- Currently, the python script is wrapped in an .exe, so no dependancies needed.
+- (the application is a single python script wrapped in an .exe.)

 ## Installation

 No installation needed, just:

-1. Run the application:
+1. Run the application.

 ## Best Practices